 Web Service API

-The Web Service API is an optional component and may or may not be installed or used.
-If applicable, like the Scheduler, the Web Service API requires some configurable components similar to those listed as components of the web application itself.
-The following pertain to the Web Service API exactly as they pertain to the web application:
+The REST Web Service API is an optional component.
+If applicable the Web Service API requires some configurable components similar to those listed as components of the Web Application.
+The following pertain to the Web Service API exactly as they pertain to the Web Application:

 - Data Source customizations